Internal combustion locomotive: Petrol–electric

 Petrol–electric locomotives are petrol locomotives that use electric transmission to deliver the power output of the engine to the driving wheels.
 This avoids the need for gearboxes by converting the rotary mechanical force of the engine into electrical energy by a dynamo, and then powering the wheels by multi-speed electric traction motors.
 This allows for smoother acceleration as it avoids the need for gear changes, and the power output can be divided amongst multiple motors, which gives greater traction control.
 However the generating equipment is more expensive, heavier, and often more complex to maintain than mechanical transmission.

+The first petrol-electric locomotive was developed by William H. Patton He received a patent for a petrol-mechanical locomotive in 1887.
+In 1888, he partnered with the Pullman Company to develop a streetcar locomotive that used gasoline engines to charge a battery that powered electric motors.
+The first of these was sold in 1891 and the company continued to sell Patton motors until the start of World War One.

 A notable early petrol–electric locomotive was built in 1913 for the Minneapolis, St. Paul, Rochester and Dubuque Electric Traction Company.
 It weighed 60 tons, generated 350 hp and drove through a pair of bogies in a Bo-Bo arrangement.